 Increasing the Height

-Take a look at the space between the top of the model’s head and the top edge.
+Look at the space between the top of the model’s head and the top edge.
 If you need to expand further, resize the canvas and repeat the same steps.

 Notice how the texture moves vertically in the extended section instead of horizontally.
 When this happens, press Command/Control + Z to undo the expansion.

-Grab the rectangular Marquee tool and select the bottom edge of the image.
+Grab the Rectangular Marquee tool and select the bottom edge of the image.

 Using the Clone Stamp Tool